DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Sandboxing provides a security boundary for applications and prevents the app from interacting with other apps; can be used as part of development, integration, or acceptance testing, as part of malware screening, or as part of a honeynet
     - Using a sandbox is an example of confinement, where the system restricts the access of a particular process to limit its ability to affect other processes running on the same system.
 - 7.7.6 Honeypots/honeynets
-    - **Honeypots**: individual computers created as a trap or a decoy for intruders or insider threats
+    - 🍏**Honeypots**: individual computers created as a trap or a decoy for intruders or insider threats.
+A pseudoflaw is a false vulnerability in a system that may distract an attacker.
+These are often used in honeypot system to consume an attacker's time while alerting administrators.
-    - **Honeynet**: two or more networked honeypots used together to simulate a network
+    - 🍏**Honeynet**: two or more networked honeypots used together to simulate a network
     - They look and act like legit systems, but they do not host data of any real value for an attacker; admins often configure honeypots with vulnerabilities to tempt intruders into attacking them
     - In addition to keeping the attacker away from a production environment, the honeypot allows administrators to observe an attacker’s activity without compromising the live environment
     - A pseudoflaw is a false vulnerability in a system that may distract an attacker.
 This can also be added to honeypots